Teksta versija

 [1 December 2005]

-8. The Cabinet shall, by 1 December 2008, develop and submit to the Saeima a draft law regarding amendments to this Law in order to govern the transfer of immovable property into the possession of State higher education institutions - derived public persons - without consideration and also to govern the conditions for further use of such property and the handling thereof.
+8. The Cabinet shall, by 1 December 2008, develop and submit to the Saeima a draft law regarding amendments to this Law in order to govern the transfer of immovable property into the possession of State higher education institutions - derived public entities - without consideration and also to govern the conditions for further use of such property and the handling thereof.
 The Cabinet shall, by 1 December 2008, develop and submit to the Saeima also other draft laws related to the matters to be governed.

 [22 March 2007; 30 October 2008]